canonical/traefik-route-k8s-operator/README.md

 ## Description

+> [!NOTE]
+> THIS CHARM IS DEPRECATED.
+>
+> The `traefik_route v0` library is DEPRECATED and is now maintained under https://github.com/canonical/traefik-k8s-operator.
+>
+> Please fetch the new library with `charmcraft fetch-lib charms.traefik_k8s.v0.traefik_route`.

 Traefik-route-k8s provides separation of concerns between the general needs of the ingress and ingress-per-unit relation interfaces, and the need to specify per-relation routing logic at runtime which in this case is specific to Traefik.